Automorphic Lie Algebras and Cohomology of Root Systems: The second cohomology group

-In the theory of ALiAs several models of the ALiA play a role: the invariant matrices, the matrices of invariants and the integrated model as the one above.
+The short count (summing over the Killing forms \(K_{\tilde{\mf{g}}}(\tilde{e}_{\rootp\alpha}, \tilde{e}_{\rootm\alpha})\), \(\alpha=\alpha_2, \alpha_1\rootp\alpha_2\)) is \(\mb{I}+\mb{IJ}\) (cf. \cite{KLS15}), the long count (\(\alpha=\alpha_1,\alpha_1\rootp 2\alpha_2\)) is \(\mb{J}+\mb{IJ}\).
+The total count ($3\mb{I}$s and $3\mb{J}$s) is in accordance with the predictions given by the codimensions of the invariants subspaces under the conjugating action of the generators of the group on \(\mf{so}_5\). \end{Example} In the theory of ALiAs several models of the ALiA play a role: the invariant matrices, the matrices of invariants and the integrated model as the one above.
 The matrices of invariants, once in Weyl-Chevalley normal form, are always natural monomial in \(\mb{I}\) and \(\mb{J}\), and they can be used in the subsequent search for integrable systems, which was the original motivation for ALiAs (see e.g. \cite{Lombardo,lm_jpa04,lm_cmp05,Bury2010}).
 The integrated models cannot in general be used for this purpose, unless they are natural, but they play a role in establishing whether two given ALiAs are isomorphic or not, and in the choice of a normal form for isomorphic cases.

+\begin{Example}[Lack of root symmetry] All previous examples of $2$-cocycles were left unchanged by some nontrivial automorphism of the root system.
+In Figure \ref{fig:asymmetric cocycle} we present a $2$-cocycle $\omega^2$ on $G_2$ with values $1$ and $\mb{I}$ (in additive notation, $\omega^2\in Z^2_+(\roots,\{0,1\})$) which has no root symmetry: the only automorphism of the root system preserving this cocycle is the identity.
+This proves that the closedness condition does not impose any symmetry.